 Next up on our list of VPNs for Australia is Surfshark, a secure and fully-featured VPN based in the British Virgin Islands.
-It is the cheapest VPN for Australia on our list, coming in at only $2.49 per month with the two-year plan.
-This makes Surfshark one of the cheapest VPNs on the market, that still performs like a premium service.
+It is the cheapest VPN for connecting to Australia on our list, coming in under $3.00 per month with the two-year plan.
+This makes Surfshark one of the cheapest VPNs on the market, which still performs like a premium service.

 Like our other top recommendations, Surfshark is a no-logs VPN service that is strong on security.
 It offers many features for privacy-focused users:

-- CleanWeb feature to block ads, trackers, and malicious domains
+- CleanWeb – A VPN ad-blocker that protects against ads, trackers, and malicious domains.

-Surfshark also does a great job supporting all major streaming services, including Netflix Australia and other Australia TV streams.
-Torrenting with Surfshark is allowed on all server locations, which is good since Australia has strict copyright regulations.
+Surfshark also does a great job supporting all major streaming services, including Netflix Australia and other Australian TV streams.
+Torrenting is allowed on all Surfshark server locations, which is good since Australia has strict copyright regulations.
 Officially, Surfshark supports ten different Netflix libraries, BBC iPlayer, Amazon Prime, Hulu, and many other streaming options.
 It also has a dedicated app for Fire Stick and Fire TV.

-Surfshark is also a great value at only $2.49 per month with the coupon below.
+Surfshark is a great value with a super-low monthly price if you use the coupon below.
 Plus, they give you unlimited connections with your VPN subscription, while most other VPNs limit you to around five or six simultaneous connections.
-If you have any issues, Surfshark offers 24/7 live chat support and a full 30 day money-back guarantee.
+If you have any issues, Surfshark offers 24/7 live chat support and a full 30-day money-back guarantee.